 It’s quicker and easier than ever to expand your business into new markets.
 Likewise, it has never been easier for customers to find you, no matter where they are in the world.
-But do they conduct their payments in the same way as you?
+But, do they conduct their payments in the same way as you?
 Are their banks aligned with yours?
-Any glitches or complications in the payment process is likely to stop a cross-border financial transaction in its tracks.
+Any glitches or complications in the payment process are likely to stop a cross-border financial transaction in its tracks.

 Be flexible in how you conduct your financial transactions with your export market.
 Don’t limit yourself.
 Market Finder can show you how to adapt to your customers’ preferred payment method.
 Offer them familiar payment methods. and you’ll reap the rewards that come from listening to local markets.

 Protect yourself, too.
-Research the different fees and fraud risks associated with the country you are selling your products.
-To ensure all your cross-border payments are a success, plan to have a secure payments strategy embedded in every step of your expansion plan.
+Research the different fees and fraud risks associated with the country where you are selling your products.
+To ensure that all your cross-border payments are a success, plan to have a secure payments strategy embedded in every step of your expansion plan.

 To gain loyal customers, be sensitive to their regional cultural differences.
 Supporting the most popular payment methods for each of your new markets will help build trust and increase sales.